piratejon/plasmaJET/srs/answers.md

     3.2.1 Connects to a Compatible Client

       3.2.1.1 Introduction

+      The connect function will allow the Super Tic Tac Toe system to connect to all competing systems that also adhere to the protocols put forth by the protocol committee.

         <Describe the purpose of this function and the approaches and techniques used.
 The introduction should include information to clarify the intent of the function.>